Menu Icon

 Lower risk of aneuploidy disorders

-Although most aneuploidies are incompatible with life, either because they fail to implant after embryo transfer or result in a loss, some may still lead to a live birth of a child with a genetic condition.
-PGT-A may be able to identify aneuploidies compatible with life, which include two basic types: monosomies such as Turner’s syndrome (which affects only females and is a result of having only one X chromosome), and trisomies such as Down syndrome (also referred to as trisomy 21), characterized by an extra chromosome.xx Some other trisomy conditions compatible with life are Patau syndrome (trisomy 13), Edwards syndrome (trisomy 18), and Klinefelter syndrome (male with an extra X chromosome).
-Screening embryos for chromosomal abnormalities before transfer can help to identify embryos at higher risk of miscarrying due to embryo aneuploidy.
-A 2021 review study in the Journal of Assisted Reproduction and Genetics found a 45 percent lower miscarriage rate per clinical pregnancy after PGT-A These conditions can also be detected by non-invasive prenatal testing (NIPT), chorionic villus sampling (CVS), or amniocentesis later in the pregnancy.
+Although most aneuploidies are incompatible with life, either because the embryos fail to implant after transfer or result in a pregnancy loss, some abnormal embryos may still implant and lead to a live birth of a child with a genetic condition.
+PGT-A may be able to identify aneuploidies that are compatible with life, such as Turner syndrome (which affects only females and is a result of the embryo having only one X chromosome instead of two) and Down syndrome (also referred to as trisomy 21, characterized by an extra chromosome).xx

 Reduced risk of multiple pregnancy